If you came to this page directly, you might wish to read a page with an introduction to this section and a map of Val

 Frescoes in the main hall of Palazzo della Corgna showing episodes of the life of Ascanio della Corgna: (left) Appointment as Duke of Castiglione by Pope Julius III; (right) a military campaign and a diplomatic mission at the court of King Francis I of France

 Most of the rooms of the palace were decorated with frescoes depicting mythological and historical personages and events, e.g. the Battle between Hannibal and the Romans which took place near the lake, but in some rooms subjects were related to Ascanio della Corgna.
 Because of his name a room was decorated with episodes from the lives of Aeneas and his son Ascanius and another room was dedicated to Julius Caesar whom Ascanio admired as a great commander.
 The decoration of the main hall was commissioned by Diomede Della Penna, nephew of Ascanio, who wanted to celebrate the life of his uncle.
 This is similar to what Cardinal Alessandro Farnese did at his palace at Caprarola.
 The frescoes however do not show Ascanio in the prison of Castel Sant'Angelo in 1565 when he was charged with multiple rape, murder, embezzlement, fraud and extortion.

 Eventually Ascanio was freed because the King of Spain wanted him to help Jean de Valette, Grand Master of the Knights of Malta who was besieged by an Ottoman army at Borgo.

 After the Ottomans were repelled Ascanio was asked for advice on the fortifications of Valletta.

-The last episode depicted in the hall is the Battle of Lepanto (October 1571); because of its experience Ascanio was one of the main advisors to Don Juan of Spain, the commander of the Christian fleet.
+The last episode depicted in the hall is the Battle of Lepanto (October 1571); because of his experience Ascanio was one of the main advisers to Don Juan of Spain, the commander of the Christian fleet.
 After his return to Italy he fell sick and he died in Rome in December.

 The "Passetto" of Castiglione and the site of the gardens of Palazzo della Corgna